Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector mediators: Results

-The combination of direct detection, relic abundance and unitarity constraints provide the shape of the off-resonance region for the capped collider results.
+The combination of direct detection, relic abundance and unitarity constraints provide the shape of the off-resonance region seen in the capped collider results (Figure~\ref{SVF:ProfileLike} right) and the uncapped collider results when requiring a saturated relic abundance (Figure~\ref{SVF:ProfileLike} bottom left).
 To avoid unitarity violation, the model is excluded for larger $g^{\rm A}_\mathrm{DM}$.
 This in turn may prevent sufficient annihilation and cause the predicted relic abundance to exceed the observed value.
 Direct detection experiments provide a lower bound on the mediator mass for a given DM mass and $g^{\rm V}_\mathrm{DM}$.
 Since the strength of the direct detection signals is primarily from the $g^{\rm V}_\mathrm{DM}$ coupling, and the unitarity bound is from the $g^{\rm A}_\mathrm{DM}$ coupling, this shape in parameter space would differ in either the pure vector or pure axial-vector coupling cases (as studied in Ref.~\cite{Bagnaschi:2019djj}).
 If the $g_{\rm q}$ limit was lowered, this allowed region would expand such that the two off-resonance regions would become one.
 Indirect detection searches do not play a strong role in the overall exclusion contours for this model.

 Since the model is preferred over the Standard Model when the collider likelihood is uncapped, we only calculate a $p$-value for the capped collider scans.
 At the best-fit point, for 1--2 effective degrees of freedom, the $p$-value is between $0.67$ and $0.91$ when allowing the Dirac fermion to underpredict the relic abundance, and between $0.29$ and $0.57$ when saturating the abundance.
 These are not statistically distinct from the Standard Model.